LawyerCat42069/BRC-420-69/README.md

 Any file that can be compressed and inscribed can be authenticated and viewed using information that is entirely onchain.
 All you need is the key (if needed) and the proper application to use the file, whatever it may be.
 You can put dapp  pieces (including such a reader) into files that contain executable code and cross-reference them with each other, daisy chain them, using inscription metadata.
 You could also inscribe compressed/protected webpages - securing your HTML code with the power strong password security and the AES/MD5 hash (really, TLS is an option here too).
 Webpages would likely require a different protocol entirely with similar provenance standards.
 You can inscribe html that calls to other inscriptions to display media or execute dapps, and can only be decompressed and read with the encryption key, which can be public or private.
 And once it is on the blockchain, it's there forever.
 The html can also call to data offchain.
 Permanent webhosting on the bitcoin blockchain and on your satoshis.
 Updating the website and hosting that only costs you inscription fees, and very small ones at that because HTML does not take up huge amounts of byte space.

 You could make it such that a terminal with bash, python & java with a full compliment, bitcoin core, inscription wallets, and an internet connection is capable of executing all of this in a sandbox environment (bash inscribable) with an amnesiac cache (inscribable).
-You can inscribe a BitcoinBrowser to make API calls to the blockchain or explaore the internet.
+You can inscribe a BitcoinBrowser to make API calls to the blockchain and/or explore the internet.
 By doing this in a sandbox environment with an amnesiac cache and using the BRC420-69 protocol to ensure that the ordinals in question reside in the owner wallet or satoshi's wallet, this would be a very secure environment for the execution of dapps, viewing of websites, and many other applications.
 You can travel the world and access everything with nothing more than your seed phrases, any nonpublic encryption keys and a qualifying terminal.

 **Is this too complicated?**

 Possibly, definitely for some - but the complicated aspects can be automated and drastically simplified from a UX perspective.
 I am imagining a future where it doesn't matter if the government "shuts off the internet" as long as the Bitcoin network is operational.
 Node servers, node hosts.
 No gods, no masters.

-All you need is the information of the ordinal containing the sandbox enironment script and the same for the browser script, provided that the shell is able to explore the bitcoin blockchain.
-That plus your key(s) and you are off to the races.
-Of course some files will always be too big to inscribe, but those can be hosted in web2 and referenced by inscribed scripts (which can be updated via re-inscription) if need be.
-I am thinking the shell and browser reside in parent ordinals, which can be called and executed through the 420/69 or similar protocol by calling a child ordinal, validating the provenance of both through onchain indexing/cross-referencing of metadata.
-Distribution of satoshis can replace distribution of software in a sense, because without knowledge of the satoshi's information (which could also be protected by an encrypted cipher), they will not be able to readily access the underlying file.
+I think at the end of the day, there will be some people who see value in this.
+It doesn't take many to turn this into a reality.

 **Other downsides?**